Amy13139/wip-eaw-docs/docs/basegame/chunked_files/alo.rst

 Models
 ------
 A model importer has been written for the Godot Engine (based off of `Gaulker's Alamo Tools for Blender`_).
-It is currently able to import all features from ALO models (more testing needed), except collision, which is created from the mesh triangles instead of the collision-specific section of each mesh.
+It is currently able to import almost all features from ALO models (more testing needed).

+Differences
+^^^^^^^^^^^
+Collision shapes are created from the mesh triangles of collision-enabled submeshes, instead of the collision-specific data of each submesh.
+The ``root`` bone from the ALO model is intentionally deleted on import, since it causes problems with most modern skeleton systems.
+The deletion of the root bone moves all bone indices down by 1 from the original ALO.

+Godot Format
+^^^^^^^^^^^^
 The importer saves a `PackedScene <godot:class_PackedScene>` (.scn) file.
-It has a `class_Skeleton` RootNode, with `MeshInstances <class_MeshInstance>` as child nodes.
+It has a `class_Skeleton` RootNode, with `MeshInstances <class_MeshInstance>` and `CollisionShapes <class_Collision> as child nodes.
+The bone indices of the root skeleton are all moved down by 1, due to the deletion of the root bone.

 Particles